-So I want to let you know that one of the areas that you have shared -- and I asked you to listen with your hearts today, and with that is your strength.

-And with that you share your strength with others.
-The other thing that we share is the love and the kindness, as well, and look at that.
+18 So I want to let you know that one of the 19 areas that you have shared -- and I asked you to listen 20 with your hearts today, and with that is your strength.
+21 And with that you share your strength with others.
+The 22 other thing that we share is the love and the kindness, as 23 well, and look at that.

-The other one that I did that I thought was of significance to share with you was a beautiful soul is never forgotten and I shared that with you yesterday.
-The other one that I shared with you on day one was you hear that sound.
+24 The other one that I did that I thought was25 of significance to share with you was a beautiful soul is never forgotten and I shared that with you yesterday.
+The 1 other one that I shared with you on day one was you hear 2 that sound.
 It is a call of our common humanity.
-Listen

-1 to the call.
+Listen 3 to the call.
 I'll read it again.
 Did you hear that sound?
-2 It's a call of our common humanity, and I ask everyone to 3 listen to that call.
-So, as we bring together our minds 4 and our spirits and our hearts today, we're going to do our 5 closing of the expert knowledge keeper hearing that we had 6 on racism.
-7 So, we're going to start the process as soon 8 as get through our quick hugs here of Spirit Bear.
-I know 9 everybody wants to meet Spirit Bear, that's why they're all 10 lining up; right?
-So sure.
-11 CHIEF COMMISSIONER MARION BULLER: 12 (Indiscernible - microphone not on).
+4 It's a call of our common humanity, and I ask everyone to 5 6 listen to that call.
+So, as we bring together our minds and our spirits and our hearts today, we're going to do our 7 closing of the expert knowledge keeper hearing that we had 8 9 on racism.

+10 So, we're going to start the process as soon 11 as get through our quick hugs here of Spirit Bear.
+I know 12 everybody wants to meet Spirit Bear, that's why they're all 13 lining up; right?
+So -- sure.

+CHIEF COMMISSIONER MARION BULLER:

+15 (Indiscernible - microphone not on).
 Thank you very much.

-13 MS. SHERI DOXTATOR: Thank you, Chief L4 Commissioner.
-So, again, we have the elders just making 15 their way up to the front.
+MS. SHERI DOXTATOR: Thank you, Chief Commissioner.
+So, again, we have the elders just making their way up to the front.
 The drum is setting up as well.
-16 And, if we could have the families as well.
-Whoever 17 chooses to sit up front can sit up front as well.
-18 So, just to give recognition to those who 19 are here from the National Family Advisory Circle and their 20 supports, we have Pauline Muskego, Laurie Odjick, Micah 21 Eric, Cynthia Cardinal, Ceejai Julian, Lorraine Clements, 22 Norma Jacobs, Barb Manitowabi, Charlotte Jacobs, Bonnie 23 Fowler and Carrie-Lee Julian (phonetic).
+And, if we could have the families as well.
+Whoever chooses to sit up front can sit up front as well.

+So, just to give recognition to those who are here from the National Family Advisory Circle and their supports, we have Pauline Muskego, Laurie Odjick, Micah Eric, Cynthia Cardinal, Ceejai Julian, Lorraine Clements, Norma Jacobs, Barb Manitowabi, Charlotte Jacobs, Bonnie

+Fowler and Carrie-Lee Julian (phonetic).
 Val King, if you're in the room -- oh, there she is.

-So, what I'd like to do at this point is

-1 we're going to have some closing comments from a few 2 people, and we're going to start with our Commissioners, 3 and they'll offer some closing comments.
-And then we'll go 4 into our official closing of the day.
+So, what I'd like to do at this point is we're going to have some closing comments from a few people, and we're going to start with our Commissioners, and they'll offer some closing comments.
+And then we'll go into our official closing of the day.
 Okay.
+Thank you very much, Cindy and Spirit Bear.
+I know that you do have to run as well, so thank you again.

+(APPLAUSE)

-Thank you 5 very much, Cindy and Spirit Bear.
-I know that you do have 6 to run as well, so thank you again.
-7 (APPLAUSE) 8 MS. SHERI DOXTATOR: And, we will remember 9 to build on that intergenerational strength.
-She stated 10 that.
-We are going to turn it over I'll turn it over to 11 Chief Commissioner Buller and to start us off with some 12 closing remarks.
-And, we do have a set up here, so we'll 13 get you to start us off.
-14 CHIEF COMMISSIONER MARION BULLER: Actually, 15 because we always want to make sure we remember our women 1.0 - 16 and girls, I'd really appreciate it if the NFAC members 17 and girls, I'd really appreciate it if the NFAC members 17 and girls, I'd really appreciate it if the NFAC members could go ahead of us in the closing.
-17 18 and girls, I'd really appreciate it if the NFAC members could go ahead of us in the closing.
-MS. SHERI DOXTATOR: Okay.
+11 MS. SHERI DOXTATOR: And, we will remember 12 to build on that intergenerational strength.
+She stated 13 that.
+We are going to turn it over -- I'll turn it over to 14 Chief Commissioner Buller and to start us off with some 15 closing remarks.
+And, we do have a set up here, so we'll 16 get you to start us off.

+17 CHIEF COMMISSIONER MARION BULLER: Actually, 18 because we always want to make sure we remember our women 19 and girls, I'd really appreciate it if the NFAC members 20 could go ahead of us in the closing.

+21 MS. SHERI DOXTATOR: Okay.
 All right.
-17 18 19 and girls, I'd really appreciate it if the NFAC members could go ahead of us in the closing.
-MS. SHERI DOXTATOR: Okay.
-All right.
-We're just going to have all the National Family Advisory 17 18 19 20 and girls, I'd really appreciate it if the NFAC members could go ahead of us in the closing.
-MS. SHERI DOXTATOR: Okay.
-All right.
-We're just going to have all the National Family Advisory Circle members and their supports stand up front.
-17 18 19 20 21 and girls, I'd really appreciate it if the NFAC members could go ahead of us in the closing.
-MS. SHERI DOXTATOR: Okay.
-All right.
-We're just going to have all the National Family Advisory Circle members and their supports stand up front.
-MS. CEEJAI JULIAN: (Speaking in Indigenous to be here today, I would like to first give thanks for missing and murdered women and girls and survivors.
+22 We're just going to have all the National Family Advisory 23 Circle members and their supports stand up front.